 No trip to this region is complete without a stop in Hot Springs.
 Native Americans called it “Valley of the Vapors,” and it was a neutral site where tribes could use the healing waters in peace.
-In 1832, President Andrew Jackson designated the area as the nation’s first federal reservation, essentially making it the first national park.
-Today, people come to Hot Springs to enjoy the historic spas on Bathhouse Row.
-Stay downtown at a historic hotel and walk to shops, restaurants, museums and music venues.
+In 1832, President Andrew Jackson designated the area as the nation’s first federal reservation.
+Today, Hot Springs National Park is made up of the northern part of the city and comprises nearly 50 natural springs and more than 30 miles of hiking and biking trails.

 The lake resorts in the region are far enough away to be one with nature but close enough to visit town for whatever you need.
 Spend a day on the lake, fishing, boating or hiking, then come into town for shopping and dining.

 Wherever you choose to stay, bring your bike.
 Some of the best trails in the country are found in the Diamond Lakes Region.
 Three of these trails are designated as IMBA Epic Rides – Lake Ouachita Vista Trail (LOViT), Ouachita National Recreation Trail and the Womble Trail.
 Hot Springs is recognized as an IMBA regional Ride Center for the amenities and resources available to riders.